introlab/opentera/joss-paper/paper.md

 There are several open source videoconferencing systems that could be used in tele-health scenarios.
 The table \ref{tab:open-source-videoconferencing} summarizes the important features and compares to what is developed in OpenTera.

-Table: VideoConferencing Solutions Comparison \label{tab:open-source-videoconferencing}
+Table: Open Source VideoConferencing Solutions Comparison \label{tab:open-source-videoconferencing}

 |Project              | Audio | Video | Chat |Max Group | Devices| Organized Data | Rehab Tools | Usage Stats  | Security | Planning     | Web |
 |---------------------|-------|-------|------|----------|--------|----------------|-------------|--------------|----------|--------------|-----|